Jahooli4/Moon/README.md

 3. In the first dropdown menu labeled Source I selected the branch of the name 'main' from the dropdown.
 4. In the next dropdown menu I left '/root' as the default option.
 5. Selected Save
-6. After 2-3 minute my project was now live
+6. After 2-3 minute my project was live

 ![screenshot of correct settings on Github](assets/images/readme-images/deployment-screenshot.png)